 Does this have any real effect on your book or sales, no. For me, I wanted only one listing tying it back to my company.
 Plain and simple.
 Again, it has no effect on your copyright.
 However, if you’re going to become an indie publisher of many books, consider buying ISBNs.
 Joel Friedlander has a great post to explain this.

 4. Are you going to create an imprint company or are you going to use your author name?
 (Here is an article that may help you answer this question.)

 You may be asking why you even need to consider this.
 It goes hand in hand with the previous discussion.
 Here’s why I did it.
 I created Dark Force Press, and I did a DBA (doing business as, I will later move everything over to an LLC, but I don’t make enough money to do that, yet.
 I do, however, carry writer’s insurance.
-I also created a bank account under my DBA, Dark Force Press (I also have a DBA as Victoria M. Patton).
+I also created a bank account under my DBA, Dark Force Press (I also have a DBA as Victoria M. Patton and Whiskey and Writing).
 Helen Sedwick has a great article on Incorporation and whether to do it or not.)
 Update: As of November 2021, I will be moving to an LLC by the end of 2022.